turbo-src/git-service/README.md

 Enter bash or shell session in service container

 ```
-docker exec -it gh-service-service bash
+docker exec -it git-service-service bash
 ```

 Run tests.